 Required Forms and Related Documents:

 The forms required to process a moving expense reimbursement are listed below.
 All forms must be filled out completely before processing can be initiated.
-The forms can be obtained from the Accounting Office, MSC 203.
+The forms can be found below.

 Following is an explanation of critical data provided by each form:

-- A copy of the 'appointment letter' signed by the University President must accompany all paperwork, with allowed dollar amount stated in the letter.
+- A copy of the 'appointment letter' signed by the University President or his/her designee must accompany all paperwork, with allowed dollar amount stated in the letter.

 - STATEMENT OF AUTOMOBILE TRAVEL (AC-160): Indicates the number of miles to be reimbursed at the standard mileage rate.
 (ATTACHMENTII-10)

-- REQUEST FOR REIMBURSEMENT FOR MOVING EXPENSE AGREEMENT (AC-1099) Compiles information for State Comptroller records and must be signed by both the employee and the appointing officer.
-This form accompanies the standard voucher to the State Comptroller.
+- REQUEST FOR REIMBURSEMENT FOR MOVING EXPENSE AGREEMENT (AC-1099s) Compiles information for State Comptroller records and must be signed by both the employee and the appointing officer.
+This form accompanies the travel voucher to the State Comptroller (click here for form).